smitsrr/GA_powershell/README.md

 There are many examples online of the types of reports that one might run directly in google analytics to answer these questions, however, the real power comes from integrating the canvas course ID and User ID that you can feed through GA to your internal student information system (SIS).
 We are doing this through our data warehouse.
 By linking these two data sources we can evaluate course engagement by user (student or instructor) by department, course, or each individual.

-Having no background in powershell, and having not worked with many APIís it took me a few days of muddling to get it to work.
+Having no background in powershell, and having not worked with many API‚Äôs it took me a few days of muddling to get it to work.
 I hope I can save you some time if you are attempting to access your GA data through Powershell.

 ### Google Analytics Configuration
-If you havenít yet, you need to configure GA to collect data on your webpage.
-For us, it was the institutionís Canvas system.
+If you haven‚Äôt yet, you need to configure GA to collect data on your webpage.
+For us, it was the institution‚Äôs Canvas system.
 Note: GA will only collect data after you turn it on - there is no going back in history.

 If you were not the one to configure GA, you need to be granted administrator privileges to the GA account.
 Note: only google accounts are allowed access, so hopefully you have one to use.